- Trauma Therapy in Hamilton & Burlington -

 Symptoms

 You may be experiencing anxiety, depression, conflict or disconnection in your relationships.
 You may be hyper aware of possible danger, or fixating on worries or details.
 You may find yourself checking out, feeling numb, leaving yourself or losing time.
 You may have difficulty trusting others, or feel judged by them.
 You may be dealing with guilt and shame.
 You may be experiencing chest tightness, stomach aches, nausea or digestive issues.
 You may be flooded with panic attacks, flash backs or intrusive thoughts.
 You may have lost your connection to joy.
 You may be overwhelmed by fear, sadness or anger.
-And you may wish you could feel safe and comfortable.
+You may be experiencing fight, flight, fawn, freeze or collapse, and you may wish you could feel safe and comfortable.

 Why Don't I Feel Safe?